CephalofairGames/bnb-rules/index.md

 There are six character classes to choose from, each with their own unique abilities and play styles.
 You will also be able to customize your character as you progress through items and advanced ability cards.

 This document will provide you with details on how to play the game, but if you played another Gloomhaven game, many of these rules will be familiar.
-We suggest reading all the way through anyways to get a full understanding of how the game works. <span class="new-to-bnb">Rules text highlighted in green is information unique to the Buttons & Bugs system and is different from Gloomhaven and Frosthaven.</span>
+We suggest reading all the way through anyways to get a full understanding of how the game works. <span class="new-to-bnb">Rules text highlighted in lavender is information unique to the Buttons & Bugs system and is different from Gloomhaven and Frosthaven.</span>

 ---